ohell/PassFriend/Illustration.md

    - service_id is expected to be unique to the service (e.g. URI).
 Nt and nt specify the maximum and minimum number of
    authentication tokens the service will accept.
 More critical services, e.g. banking, taxes etc should specify higher numbers
 3. Cu generates 2 auth tokens by sampling Ms non-randomly (random sampling will render sampled tokens susceptible to frequency analysis).
-Sampling can duplicate indices, and each index list not be of the same length.
+Sampling can duplicate indices, and each index list need not have the same length.
    - choose index list [1,3,6,10,15,21] and for illustration purposes randomly permute it twice to get [6,10,3,15,1,21] and [15,1,21,6,3,10].
 Corresponding subsequences are *vausMe* and *sMevua*.
 Cu could choose index lists to ensure distinct subsequences.